-Offences include missing team meetings without an excuse, missing deadlines assigned by group, failing to respond to team members in a timely manner, For all subsequent offences, Dr. McConomy should subtract 1% from the team member's total grade.
+Offences include missing team meetings without an excuse, missing deadlines assigned by group, failing to respond to team members in a timely manner (within 24 hours),

+For all subsequent offences, Dr. McConomy should subtract 1% from the team member's total grade.